Julia-Wagner/furry-friends/README.md

     ![Initial Mobile Home Performance](docs/testing/mobile_home_initial.png)
     - Trying to get this up was probably one of the hardest challenges for me during this project as I was already familiar with HTML and CSS, but not so much with performance optimization. \
     First I tried compressing the images again, but that did not change much.
 Then I converted them to the *.webp* format and changed the image size.
 As I had downloaded the images from Unsplash in their original size I was able to really size down my images this way. \
     The big problem that remained was FontAwesome.
-I only needed four icons so creating a Subset would have been a good solution.
-However, this is only possible with a paid plan so I tried hosting the files within the project instead of loading the CDN, but that did not change anything for the *Performance* value. \
+I only needed four icons so creating a subset would have been a good solution.
+However, this is only possible with a paid plan so I tried hosting the files within the project instead of loading the CDN, but that did not change anything for the *Performance* score. \
     So I decided to not use FontAwesome and just download the icons and use them as images.
 I downloaded them from [Icons8](https://icons8.com/) and added a credit link in the footer.
 This significantly increased my *Performance* score.
 To further improve the mobile score I resized my hero images and used these smaller images for mobile-sized screens.
-This way I was able to score 100 at the *Performance* value too.
+This way I was able to score 100 for the *Performance* value too.

     ![Mobile Home Performance](docs/testing/mobile_home_score.png)